-Figure 1: Evolution of realization responses: Elasticity estimates by horizon from Agersnap and Zidar (2020)

-Notes: This figure plots tax rate elasticities within 3-year bins defined relative to the year of a tax change.
+Fig. 1.
+Evolution of realization responses: elasticity estimates by horizon from Agersnap and Zidar (2020).
+This figure plots tax rate elasticities within 3-year bins defined relative to the year of a tax change.
 For instance, the rightmost point indicates that the realizations elasticity to a tax change 9 and 11 years previous is -0.28.
-This figure is constructed by converting the policy-relevant elasticity ($\varepsilon{CG} - \varepsilon_N$) series from Figure 3(c) of Agersnap and Zidar (2020) to a tax-rate elasticity.
-We use a conversion factor of $\frac{-0.22}{1-0.22}$ so that the result is an elasticity at a tax rate of 22 percent.
+This figure is constructed by converting the policy-relevant elasticity ($\varepsilon{CG} - \varepsilon_N$) series from Figure 3c of Agersnap and Zidar (2020) to a tax-rate elasticity.
+We use a conversion factor of -0.22/(1 - 0.22) so that the result is an elasticity at a tax rate of 22%.

-A critique of both Dowd, McClelland and Muthitacharoen (2015) and Agersnap and Zidar (2020) is that their identification relies on relatively small state-level tax changes.
-An alternative approach would be to use the time series of large federal changes to examine dynamics around larger reforms.
-The only comparable historical episodes in the U.S. are in the 1970s, when capital gains rates rose following the Tax Reform Act of 1969 to as much as 49 percent for some taxpayers, before being cut to 29 percent by the end of the decade.
+historical episodes in the United States are in the 1970s, when capital gains rates rose following the Tax Reform Act of 1969 to as much as 49% for some taxpayers, before being cut to 29% by the end of the decade.
 However, the lack of a comparison group and the existence of confounding shocks makes clear how difficult it is to identify the permanent tax-induced component of this change from the federal time series.